In Trance 95

-In Trance 95 (also abbreviated to IT95) is a Greek electronic music band from Athens.
+In Trance 95 (also abbreviated to IT95) is a Greek electronic music music duo formed in Athens in 1988 by Alex Machairas and Nik Veliotis.
+The band is considered a pioneering act in the Greek minimal synth and EBM (electronic body music) scene.
+Their early analog-driven recordings are associated with the broader minimal wave movement and have received renewed international attention since the 2010s.

 History

+Formation and Early Years (1988–1992)

+Machairas and Veliotis met in May 1988 at a performance by Blaine L. Reininger of Tuxedomoon.
+Both were teenagers already experimenting with synthesizers and drum machines, and shortly after meeting, they began composing and recording together.
+They established a DIY home studio named Airdawn, where they created a significant volume of early material.

-In Trance 95 are a duo from Athens, Greece.
-They were formed by Alex Machairas and Nik Veliotis in May 1988; Veliotis departed in 1992.
-Machairas said of his influences, "Albums such as Radio-Activity by Kraftwerk, the first four [albums] of Orchestral Manoeuvres [in the Dark], John Foxx's Metamatic, as well as less known material like for example the cassette Space Museum by Solid Space... influenced me in particular to make me want to create music.
-And the first period of the Human League and Depeche Mode of course those are key influences."
+Machairas said of his influences, "Albums such as Radio-Activity by Kraftwerk, the first four of Orchestral Manoeuvres [in the Dark], John Foxx's Metamatic, as well as less known material like for example the cassette Space Museum by Solid Space... influenced me in particular to make me want to create music.
+And the first period of Cabaret Voltaire, early Human League, SPK and Depeche Mode of course those are key influences."